rhazen35/api-gateway/docs/Gateway.md

 ```

 ## Response
-The response consist of two parts.
+The response consists of two parts.

-* The status code.
+* The statuscode.
 (202 Accepted)
 * The response body. (messageId)

-The messageId can be used to keep track of the message on the client side.
+The **messageId** can be used to keep track of the message on the client side.
 This is very useful for when an event should be pinpointed to a particular message.

 ![Response Body Example Image](/docs/image/response-body-example.png)